LucasDibz/Blind_It/README.md

 Blind It is our [FIAP](https://www.fiap.com.br/) - N2020 and Startup One project.

-It's an application for recruiting people based only on their professional skills, personal information will be kept private, removing Racism, Homophobie, Sexism or any kind of Prejudice towards the candidate.
+It's an application developed with [React-Native](https://reactnative.dev/) for recruiting people based only on their professional skills, personal information will be kept private, removing Racism, Homophobie, Sexism or any kind of Prejudice towards the candidate.

 ### Prerequisites